D-PLACE/dplace-data/datasets/README.md

   - `glottocode_comment`: Comment on the assignment of a glottocode to this society.
 - `societies_mapping.csv`: A CSV file mapping society IDs to similar societies in other datasets.

+If a dataset provides societies (possibly exclusively), it is considered a "soceity set" as well (or exclusively).
+While the D-PLACE web interface distinguishes these two ways of contributing to D-PLACE, the data model does not - because this property can be computed.

 For a dataset to be considered for import into D-PLACE it must be registered, i.e. listed in the file [`index.csv`](index.csv), which also provides additional metadata for the dataset. [`index.csv`](index.csv) has the following columns:
 - `id`: The dataset ID, i.e. the name of the subdirectory of `datasets` the data is kept in.
 - `type`: one of `environmental`, `cultural`.